Yoast/wordpress-seo/readme.txt

 * Fixes a bug where a fatal error would be when the `php_uname()` function is disabled by the web hosting provider.
 * Fixes a bug where `ListItem` entries would be output in a `BreadcrumbList` even if their text was empty, resulting in Schema validation errors.
 * Fixes a bug where the query parameters from an image URL would be omitted in the sitemap.xml
-* Prevents a bug where robots meta would be synchronized between multilingual contents when using a plugin like WPML or Polylang.
+* Fixes a bug where robots meta would be synchronized between multilingual contents when using a plugin like WPML or Polylang.

 Other:

-* Add a helper to help with adding content to the `robots.txt` file.
-* Add a setting for disabling crawling of search URLs.
-* Add options to support the changes in the premium plugin.
+* Forces the use of the large card, which is the only supported format by Twitter.
 * Deprecates the `wpseo_twitter_card_type` filter.
-* Forces the use of the large card, which is the only supported format by Twitter.

 = 19.7.1 =
 Release Date: September 20th, 2022